-The Group has established the Chemicals Safety Control System and Control Standard of Prohibited Substances, and updated the latter During the Reporting Period to reinforce safety control of chemicals.
-In 2019, all chemical suppliers of the Group held MSDS reports which listed out the main ingredients, user guide, storage and transportation in details.
+The Group has established the Chemicals Safety Control System and Control Standard of Prohibited Substances and updated the latter.
+During the Reporting Period to reinforce safety control of chemicals.

+In 2021, all chemical suppliers of the Group held MSDS reports which listed out the main ingredients, user guide, storage and transportation in details.
 We printed the reports out and put up at visible spots of the warehouse.
 We updated the testing reports done by third-party agencies for the main raw materials in a timely manner and saved the reports in employee shared drive.
 Meanwhile, all procured materials are required to meet requirements of the eighth level of needle detection.
 We also purchased a needle detector to inspect metal materials and ensure product quality.

 In order to minimise the carbon footprints produced during transportation, all the suppliers are located in Mainland China, especially the city and province nearby, such as Guangdong province, Zhejiang province and Shanghai.
-As at the year ended 31 December 2019, the Group has 8 packaging suppliers, 116 qualified materials and chemicals suppliers and 126 equipment suppliers.
+As at the year ended 31 December 2021, the Group has 350 suppliers.
 During the year, no major complaints on the quality of materials used have been received.